-Google's Developer Relations team provides support for Apps Script, with help from top contributors in the community.
-We use a mixture of different platforms to provide support, so select an option below to determine the best way to get help.
+We use a mixture of different platforms to provide support, so review the options below to determine the best way to get help.

-Stack Overflow contains questions on a variety of topics, and we use the tag
+Stack Overflow contains questions on a variety of topics, and developers use the

 Before posting a new question for the first time, please take a moment to read through the Stack Overflow FAQ.
 The site and its community have guidelines and tips that you should follow to help ensure your question is answered.